How Droughts Affect

 Rafting in the West

-While it has been a significant impact on a few rivers, other rivers continue to operate as normal and for other runs the drought has made the rafting situation better.
+While drought has a significant impact on a few rivers, most popular rivers continue to operate as normal and for other runs the drought has made the rafting situation better.
 Most rafting trips we offer are on dam release rivers (like the Grand Canyon) or have such large drainages that drought years still provide quality raftable flows for the entire season.

 Dam Release versus Free Flowing